e2ebridge/bpmn/README.md

 	myProcess.setLogLevel(logLevels.debug);

+It is also possible to use log level strings instead of the log level enumeration:

+	myProcess.setLogLevel("debug");

+Or within a handler:

+	this.setLogLevel("trace");

 By default, logs are written to the console and `./process.log`.
 Of course, this can be changed.
 For details see the section *Log Transports*.

 The supported log levels are: